ScioShield/Tartarus/README.md

 ## TODO
 Look into how ART works on Linux
-Think about a config file to hold variables that all scripts can pull from, like hostname, IP_ADDR, VER, etc.
+Think about a config file to hold variables that all scripts can pull from, like hostname, IP_ADDR, VER, etc. Could be done with an improvised `.env` file and functions to export all vars local to each script?
+Think about password saving and add a new API call to create an API user and use that for all other curl authentications and then the API key can be shipped to other projects

 ## Future improvements
 Add an Opnsense node
 Add a Remnux/CSI Linux node
 Use Ansible to provision all the nodes for true idempotence
-Look into a cloud deployment mode of Elastic like I did in https://github.com/ScioShield/Elastic-Cloud-Agent for those who don't have 64GB RAM :)
+Look into a cloud deployment mode of Elastic like I did in https://github.com/ScioShield/Elastic-Cloud-Agent for those who don't have 64GB RAM :) This will need two scrips (a .ps1 and a .sh) to do all the config and change the Vagrantfile.
+I'd rather provisioning happen on the host and the guest can be as isolated as needed.